Ralph C. Wilson, Jr. Foundation Grants Playworks $4,590,371

 Over 132,250 kids in more than 350 schools will experience safe and healthy play every day as a result of this investment.
 This is the largest regional grant Playworks has ever received.

-Detroit, MI—July 15, 2018—Playworks, the leading national nonprofit leveraging the power of play to transform children’s social and emotional health, announced today a multi-year grant of $4,590,371 from the Ralph C. Wilson, Jr. Foundation to expand its programs in Southeast Michigan and Western New York.
+Detroit, MI—July 15, 2018—Playworks, the leading national nonprofit leveraging the power of play to transform children’s health and wellbeing, announced today a multi-year grant of $4,590,371 from the Ralph C. Wilson, Jr. Foundation to expand its programs in Southeast Michigan and Western New York.
 The award will allow Playworks to impact three times as many kids in these two regions over the next three years.

 “We are excited to grow our relationship with the Ralph C. Wilson, Jr. Foundation.
 Together we will create sustainable change by ensuring 132,250 kids experience safe and healthy play in Western New York and Southeast Michigan,” said Elizabeth Cushing, President of Playworks.
 “We will also be applying over 20 years of experience working with elementary schools to support early childhood education of three and four-year-old children for the first time.”